 If you're backwashing often without a noticeable change in pressure...or the water being wasted looks 'okay', it may be a symptom of filter channeling.
 These problems are often caused by heavy organic loads building up in the filter sand and clumping it together.
 If not just organic loads, calcium can harden in the sand too, as well as polymer-based pool products, aluminum and phosphate removers.
-Regardless of what is causing the sand to clump together, breaking down those clumps and freeing the sand can alleviate a channeling problem.
+Backwashing with minimal results should raise a red flag.
+We opened up a filter and saw a bad case of channeling up close.

 Cloudy Pool Water